jpbrab0/pattern-matching-article/README.md

 ---

-If you have any doubts about the code made during the article, access the [repository](https://github.com/jpbrab0/pattern-matching-article) that contains the project made during that article.
+If you have any questions about the code made during the article, access the [repository](https://github.com/jpbrab0/pattern-matching-article) that contains the project made during that article.

 ---